bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 To configure a dev tool at runtime, simply access the resource, and either mutate or overwrite the `ModalDevTools` struct.

-### Immediate dev tools
+### Dev commands

-Immediate dev tools modify the world a single time, and can be called with arguments.
+Dev commands modify the world a single time, and can be called with arguments.
 To model this, we leverage Bevy's existing `Command` trait, which exists to perform complex one-off modifications to the world.

 ```rust